microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 Get the number of the resource

 ### [Get-MgBetaRoleManagementCloudPcRoleAssignmentDirectoryScope](Get-MgBetaRoleManagementCloudPcRoleAssignmentDirectoryScope.md)
-Read-only collection referencing the directory objects that are scope of the assignment.
+Read-only collection that references the directory objects that are scope of the assignment.
 Provided so that callers can get the directory objects using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.